-The students we have worked with in permaculture, 95% have already established permaculture gardens at their homes and have passed on the skills to their sibling.
-Their homes can no-longer spend their limited money on buying vegetables, they instead sell some to get money for buying books, school uniform and paying school fees.
+The students we have worked with in permaculture, 95% have already established permaculture gardens at their homes and have passed on the skills to their siblings.
+Their homes can no-longer spend their limited money on buying vegetables, they instead sell some to get money for buying books, school uniforms and paying school fees.
 Most of them are now concerned about environmental conservation.
 This is demonstrated by their love of planting trees and the use of organic farming.

 Karambi also acted during the 2017 heavy drops of rain.
 Families that had persons with disabilities that lost their shelter and crops were helped with foodstuffs, mattresses, and iron sheets.

 - can go to school and learn without discrimination

 - can access healthcare when they need it

 - can get a job and earn money

 - can acquire skills and use it to create they own jobs